 We anticipate that distributions generally will be taxable as ordinary income to our non-exempt stockholders, although a portion of such distributions may be designated by us as long-term capital gain or qualified dividend income or may constitute a return of capital.
 To the extent that we decide to make distributions in excess of taxable income, such excess distributions generally will be considered a return of capital.
 In addition, if we own a securitization financing that is treated as a TMP, a portion of our distributions may constitute "excess inclusions."
 We will furnish annually to each of our stockholders a statement setting forth the distributions paid during the preceding year and their U.S. federal income tax status.

-For a discussion of the U.S. federal income tax treatment of distributions by us, see "U.S. Federal Income Tax Considerations-Taxation of Our Company-Taxation of REITs in General," "U.S. Federal Income Tax Considerations-Taxation of Our Company-Taxable Mortgage Pools and Excess Inclusion Income" and "U.S. Federal Income Tax Considerations -Taxation of Stockholders."
+For a discussion of the U.S. federal income tax treatment of distributions by us, see "U.S. Federal Income Tax Considerations-Taxation of Our Company-Taxation of ReITs in General," "U.S. Federal Income Tax Considerations-Taxation of Our Company-Annual Distribution Requirements," "U.S. Federal Income Tax Considerations-Taxation of Our Company-Taxable Mortgage Pools and Excess Inclusion Income" and "U.S. Federal Income Tax Considerations-Taxation of Stockholders."